eaotnc/tripetch-responsive-web/README.md

 # tripetch-responsive-web

-this is the website for test tripect frontend developer role
+this is the website for test tripecth frontend developer role

 using react with vite